Generic name: imipenem and cilastatin [ IM-i-PEN-em-and-SYE-la-STAT-in ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while using imipenem and cilastatin?
+What should I avoid while receiving imipenem and cilastatin?

 What other drugs will affect imipenem and cilastatin?

 This list is not complete.
-Other drugs may interact with imipenem and cilastatin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect imipenem and cilastatin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.